 Rombo Picks is run by Carlos Diez Macia and Judith Heindorf in Stuttgart, Germany.
-They started designing their picks in 2019, and released their first line of four picks (Origami, Waves, Standard, and Diamond) in that same year after a successful Kickstarter campaign.
-A few months later, they successfully funded the production of another four picks through another Kickstarter campaign.
-So today they’re manufacturing 8 different picks.
+They started designing their picks in 2019, and released their first line of four picks (Origami, Waves, Classic, and Diamond) in that same year after a successful Kickstarter campaign.
+Later, they successfully funded the production of another four picks through another Kickstarter campaign.
+And as of writing this, they have an active Kickstarter campaign for funding the production of another four picks.

 The Picks I’m Reviewing

-On a happier note, Rombo Picks sent me 2 variety packs: The standard one, and the EcoBlack.
-So today I’ll review every pick they make, except for Paper Origami.
+For this review, Rombo Picks sent me 2 variety packs: The standard one, and the EcoBlack, and a pack of the 2023 prototypes.
+So today, I’ll review every pick they make, except for Paper Origami.

-- Classic – 0.4mm thick standard shapes pick
+• Classic – .4mm thick standard shaped pick

-- Origami – 0.75mm thick standard shaped pick
+• Origami – .75mm thick standard shaped pick

-- Prisma – 0.8mm thick triangle shaped pick
+• Prisma – .8mm thick triangle shaped pick

-The problem I’m having with describing them is that there’s so much more to them than just their “dry” specs.
-Let’s take Jade for example: It’s 2.3mm thick, but it has a small “bump” reaching 3.6mm.
-This little “bump” may sound insignificant, but in fact, it plays a huge role in its grip and it’s making it a lot more comfortable.
+I’m having a problem with describing them because there’s so much more to them than just their “dry” specs.
+Let’s take Jade, for example: It’s 2.3mm thick but has a small “bump” reaching 3.6mm.
+This little “bump” may sound insignificant, but in fact, it plays a huge role in its grip, and it’s making it a lot more comfortable.

 What are Rombo Picks Made Of?

 Usually, when I ask a pick maker what are their picks made of, I get a relatively simple answer.
-It’s either a material or a mix of a few materials that I’m usually familiar with at some level.
+It’s either a material or a mix of a few materials I’m usually familiar with.
 Not this time, though.
 See, Judith’s experience includes being a product manager for a company that produces different types of plastics and metals products.
-This fact made her reply to my question a lot more complicated and interesting.
+This fact made her reply to my question a lot more complicated and exciting.
 So if you want to geek around with me, keep reading.
-But if not (which is totally fine), the short answer is that the standard range is made out of some sort of cousin to Nylon, and the EcoBlack range is made out of the same material (99.99%), but due to it being recycled, it requires another step in the production that takes place in a factory in Italy.
+But if not (which is totally fine), the short answer is that the standard range is made out of some cousin to Nylon, and the EcoBlack range is made out of the same material (99.99%), but due to it being recycled, it requires another step in the production that takes place in a factory in Italy.

 The Standard And Paper Origami Picks